 Asking for a raise comes after a certain period of time with an employer and both parties are aware of it.
 But, how do you approach that conversation?
-And what happens if a headhunter contacts you?
-Should you try and negotiate your salary and package?
-Or maybe you should just go with the new offer?
+Did your responsibilities grow?
+Or do you want to ask for a raise simply based on your tenure?

 #1 Do not make it sound like an ultimatum